JSKitty/BeastBucks/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run peercoin-qt.exe.
+Unpack the files into a directory and run beastbucks-qt.exe.

-Peercoin Core is the original Peercoin client and it builds the backbone of the network.
+Beastbucks Core is the original Beastbucks client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Peercoin transactions;
+However, it downloads and stores the entire history of Beastbucks transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-See the peercoin documentation at: https://docs.peercoin.net/ for more help and information.
+See the beastbucks documentation at: https://docs.peercoin.net/ for more help and information.